 Durango home prices are not only among the most expensive in Colorado, but Durango real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Durango is generally considered to be a blue-collar town.
-0.00% of the Durango workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Durango, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Durango’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Durango is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Durango who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Durango is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Durango enrolled in college, Durango has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Durango is a college town.
+There are a lot of students in Durango attending college, and as a result Durango provides a number of services, amenities and opportunities geared to the needs and activities of students.

 If knowledge is power, Durango is a pretty powerful place.
 52.64% of the adults in Durango have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Durango in 2010 was $34,766, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $139,064 for a family of four.
 However, Durango contains both very wealthy and poor people as well.